bkasymov/inception-of-things/README.md

 - Rigor
 - Network & system administration

+# P1

+At fist exercise create 2 virtual machines (image CentOS, version 7) via vagrant with static IP address and name.
+After launch script install lite version of kubernetes - K3D.
+Next step is set agent virtual machine like a node for server virtual machine and check status.

+# P2

+At the second exercise create one virtual machine and install K3S.
+In K3S cluster install 3 deployments of web, where second deployment have 3 replicas.
+Host should have access to all web servers via localhost.

 # P3

+Install K3D where have deployment of ARGO CD.
+Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+At this task we set configurations for deployment of our simple application and support update of versions via hash compare of commits.

+# Bonus exercise

+Install K3D, Argo CD and GitLab service.
+After that we create new repository and configure for connection between Argo CD and Gitlab for sync and deployment.

 # Difference K3D & K3S
 1. K3D deploy to Docker-based k3s Kubernetes, and K3S on virtual-machine-based Kubernetes cluster
 2. K3D have scalable version